mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-07-Service-Accounts-and-Delegation/README.md

 - Named administrative accounts were separated from standard users
 - Service accounts were separated into a dedicated OU
-- A delegated support group was created
+- The delegated Help Desk admin group existed in the Groups OU
 - `john.smith.admin` was assigned to the delegated support group
 - Password reset rights were delegated over `_MRTG/Users`
 - Delegated access was scoped below Domain Admin privilege